-For more than 40 years, the EXADEP™ test has been used by colleges and universities to evaluate test takers for admission to graduate programs taught in Spanish.
+For more than 45 years, the EXADEP™ test has been used by colleges and universities to evaluate test takers for admission to graduate and professional programs taught in Spanish.
 This test measures verbal aptitude, mathematics, analytical reasoning, written expression and English as a foreign language.

 Who Takes the EXADEP Test?